Trojan Horse scandal: Kershaw Report

 The report commissioned by Birmingham City Council and compiled by former head teacher, Ian Kershaw, concluded that school governors and teachers had tried to promote and enforce radical Islamic values and found evidence of extremism in 13 schools.
 It said that "manipulative" governors had been determined to introduce "unacceptable" practices and to deny students a broad and balanced education.
 It found evidence that the "five steps" to destabilise a school's leadership, as outlined in the original Trojan Horse letter, were "present in a large number of the schools considered part of the investigation".
 It said evidence pointed to a group of "British male governors and teachers, predominantly of Pakistani heritage".

 The investigation, however, did not find evidence of a "conspiracy" to promote "violent extremism or radicalisation" values.

 Criticism of Birmingham City Council

 Mr Kershaw stated that the council had been "slow to respond" to allegations in the letter and said there was "culture within of not wanting to address difficult issues and problems with school governance" for risk of incurring accusations of racism or Islamophobia.
 The report said that the extremism went unchallenged as the council prioritised community cohesion over "doing what is right".
-Like Peter Clarke, Kershaw seemed unaware that all schools had a duty to promote community cohesion.